 The first thing you’ll need to do is be able to assemble the basics.
 This schematic comes with a complete list of elements you’ll need to build a homemade bug detector that picks up all types of transmissions, so it’s going to be pretty versatile.
 In total, it should cost you no more than $15 to make this yourself.
 (1)

 You’ll want to create a PCB layout from the schematic, and have it on a peg board.
 You can, for example, print the schematic, lay it out on the pegboard, and cut things to size.
 All parts will fit on the board, and the end result is to have all this fit in an Altoids tin box, so you can carry it around.
 Oh, and once you’ve cut the pegboard, you’ll want to sand the edges to smoothen them.

 We’ll start things off with the capacitors.
-You already have a schematic, but a good advice would be to keep the board oriented the same way as the reference image, so you know you’re doing things right.
+You already have a schematic, but a good piece of advice would be to keep the board oriented the same way as the reference image, so you know you’re doing things right.

-Make sure you pay attention to the electrolytic capacitor’s polarity, keeping in mind that the silver stripe down the side is the negative side (also the one with the shorter lead), which needs to be on the left hand side.
+Make sure you pay attention to the electrolytic capacitor’s polarity, keeping in mind that the silver stripe down the side is the negative side (also the one with the shorter lead), which needs to be on the left-hand side.
 In order for it to fit in the board well, straighten out the leads.

 Also note that capacitors C2 through C5 are 0.22uF, while C6 is 470pF.
 Place the capacitors where needed, and bend the leads so they don’t fall out if you flip over the board.
 With the capacitors in place, flip the board over and solder them in place.

 If you are looking to just buy, instead of building one, here is our list of the best bug detector.